Xinglab/lr2rmats/README.md

 Computing jobs will be automatically submitted to the computer cluster.
 Allocation information are specified in the configuration file `config.yaml`.
 For more details about how to run lr2rmats on a computer cluster, refer to [More about `snakemake` and configuration file](#snakemake).

 ## <a name="snakemake"></a>More about `snakemake` and configuration file
+1. Remember to use `Snakefile_lagecy` when you are using old version `Snakemake`(<`5.2.0`).
+The only difference is that there is no '`directory()`' for STAR index folder.
-1. All the input and output files that are in relative path format will use current working directory or directory specified by `snakemake` argument `--directory`(`-d`) as the origin.
+2. All the input and output files that are in relative path format will use current working directory or directory specified by `snakemake` argument `--directory`(`-d`) as the origin.
-2. Maximum number of cores to be used on a local machine and number of cluster nodes to be used on a computer cluster could be specified with `snakemake` argument `--jobs`(`--cores`, `-j`).
+3. Maximum number of cores to be used on a local machine and number of cluster nodes to be used on a computer cluster could be specified with `snakemake` argument `--jobs`(`--cores`, `-j`).
-3. Computing resources for each job could be set in the configuration file.
+4. Computing resources for each job could be set in the configuration file.
     * `h_data`: memory size
     * `h_rt`: running time
     * `threads`: number of threads